laurakond/Once-Upon-a-Time/README.md

 Join us and relive the events of the popular American TV show "Once Upon A Time".

-"Once Upon a Time..." is a text-based game that recreates the pilot episode of the show, allowing the user to play out the sequence of events by choosing multiple options.
+"Once Upon a Time..." is a text-based game that recreates the pilot episode of the show, allowing the user to play out the sequence of events by choosing from multiple scenarios.

 The game incorporates the user's data to make it more interactive and make the user part of the story-telling, as if they were the hero of the show!

-The link to live the game can be found [here](https://once-upon-a-time-f214671524cd.herokuapp.com/).
+The game can be accessed [here](https://once-upon-a-time-f214671524cd.herokuapp.com/).

 ## Table of Contents